 Understand the Two Hour Pickup Window

-It’s important to understand that the LTL shipping industry adheres to two-hour pickup window standard.
-This means, every LTL pickup must be scheduled at least two hours before it can be expected to be picked up and there must be a minimum two-hour window when the freight will be available to the carrier.
+It’s important to understand that the LTL shipping industry adheres to a two-hour pickup window standard.
+This means every LTL pickup must be scheduled at least two hours before it can be expected to be picked up, and there must be a minimum two-hour window when the freight will be available to the carrier.

 For example, if your window is 4:00 pm to 6:00 pm, it will need to be scheduled no later than 2:00 pm.
 The two-hour pickup window standard is designed to protect the service carriers from traffic, weather, driver shortage, and other unpredictable factors that can slow them down.
-It sets a provision that allows them to do their job as best as they can.
+It sets a provision that allows them to do their job most efficiently.

 Collect and Provide the Proper Documentation

 The Bill of Lading or BOL is the most crucial document you should have when the carrier arrives to pick up your shipment.
-It is essentially a receipt of freight services that contains information such as shipping date, carrier and shipper details, shipment details, special instructions, and any additional comments as necessary.
+It is a freight service receipt containing information such as shipping date, carrier and shipper details, shipment details, special instructions, and any additional comments.

 How a 3PL Can Help

 To maximize your savings on time and cost, it’s vital to be prepared to send off your LTL shipment once the carrier arrives.
-By using a third-party logistics or 3PL provider, you can eliminate many of the problems that are commonly associated with pickup and reduce the risk of headaches down the road.
+Using a third-party logistics or 3PL provider can eliminate many problems commonly associated with pickup and reduce the risk of headaches down the road.